vladbortnik/book-finder-web-app/README.md

    - **Responsive Design**: Implements Bootstrap to ensure responsive design, making the web application accessible and user-friendly across various devices and screen sizes.

 6. **Database Initialization**:
-   - At the start, it checks for the Existence of the Database and Tables, creating them if they don't exist, using SQLAlchemy's `create_all` method within the Flask application context.
+   - At the start, it checks for the Existence of the Database and Tables, creating them if they don't exist, using `SQLAlchemy's` `create_all` method within the `Flask` app context.

 7. **RESTful API**:
    - Follows RESTful principles, making it Easy to Integrate with other Services and Applications.
-   - Endpoints are designed to handle CRUD (Create, Read, Update, Delete) operations for User Accounts and Book Posts.
+   - Endpoints are designed to handle `CRUD` (Create, Read, Update, Delete) operations for User Accounts and Book Posts.

 8. **Configuration**:
-   - Sets up necessary configurations for the Flask application, including the Secret Key for Session Management and Database URI.
+   - Sets up necessary configurations for the `Flask` application, including the Secret Key for `Session Management` and Database URI.
-   - Customizes the Login View and manages Sensitive Information using Environment Variables.
+   - Customizes the Login View and manages Sensitive Information using `Environment Variables`.

 9. **Containerization**:
-   - The application is containerized using Docker, ensuring Consistent Deployment across Different Environments.
+   - The application is containerized using `Docker`, ensuring Consistent Deployment across Different Environments.
-   - Docker simplifies the process of Managing Dependencies and Configurations, providing an Isolated and Stable Environment for the application.
+   - `Docker` simplifies the process of Managing Dependencies and Configurations, providing an Isolated and Stable Environment for the application.

 10. **Production Deployment with Gunicorn**:
-      - The application is served using Gunicorn, which allows for handling multiple requests concurrently, improving performance and reliability in a production environment.
+      - The app is served using `Gunicorn`, which allows for handling multiple requests concurrently, improving performance and reliability in a production environment.
-      - Gunicorn can be easily configured to work with various worker types and settings to optimize performance based on the deployment needs.
+      - `Gunicorn` can be easily configured to work with various worker types and settings to optimize performance based on the deployment needs.

 11. **Security**:
-      - **Password Encryption**: Utilizes Flask-Bcrypt to hash and securely store user passwords.
+      - **Password Encryption**: Utilizes `Flask-Bcrypt` to hash and securely store user passwords.
       - **Environment Variables**: Manages sensitive information such as the secret key using environment variables to avoid hardcoding credentials.
       - **Access Control**: Protects routes to ensure that only Authenticated Users can access certain pages and perform specific actions.
-      - **CSRF Protection**: Uses Flask-WTF to include CSRF (Cross-Site Request Forgery) Tokens in Forms, preventing Unauthorized Actions from being executed.
+      - **CSRF Protection**: Uses `Flask-WTF` to include `CSRF` (Cross-Site Request Forgery) Tokens in Forms, preventing Unauthorized Actions from being executed.

-This application demonstrates a robust and comprehensive use of Flask and its extensions to build a scalable web application with User Authentication, Form Handling, File Uploads, RESTful API endpoints, and Database Operations, all within a Containerized Environment.
-Emphasis on Security ensures that User Data is Protected through various mechanisms, making the Application Reliable and Secure.
+The App demonstrates a robust and comprehensive use of `Flask` and its extensions to build a scalable Web App with `User Authentication`, `Form Handling`, `File Uploads`, `RESTful API` endpoints, and `Database Operations`, all within a Containerized Environment.
+Emphasis on `Security` ensures that User Data is Protected through various mechanisms, making the Application Reliable and Secure.

 ---